bml-research/data_analysis_bml/excel/excel_07_data_cleaning_solutions.md

 ### Exercise 2

 Use the following steps to clean the data:
-- First load the data as previously mentioned using the `text-to-column` feature.
+- First, load the data as previously mentioned using the `text-to-column` feature.
 - Remove the header row.
 - Split the last two columns using the `text-to-column` feature with a space as deliminator.
 - Remove the columns containing the units.